 Besides SanDisk and Samsung, another major brand is Lexar, which produces MicroSD cards that receive mostly favorable reviews.
 Its cards go through similarly thorough testing.

 Most importantly, however, all three companies offer lengthy warranties for MicroSD cards, which signals that they are built to last.
-Samsung offers 5- to 10-year warranties depending on the card, which cover manufacturer defects and failures.
+Samsung offers 5- to 10-year warranties depending on the card, which covers manufacturer defects and failures.
 SanDisk also has five- to 10-year warranties on its cards, but some even come with a lifetime warranty.
 Lexar offers limited lifetime warranties on nearly all of its MicroSD cards.

 You may save a few bucks by opting for a different brand, but we suggest sticking with SanDisk, Samsung, and Lexar.